MACCA: Offline Multi-agent Reinforcement Learning with Causal Credit Assignment: Experiments

-\textbf{Visualization of Causal Structure.} In Figure~\ref{fig:vis}, we present visualizations of two significant causal structures within the CN environment of MPE.
-To facilitate the observation of the causal structure learning process, we initialize S2R as a normalized random number close to 1 and A2R as a normalized random number close to 0.
-As time progresses, we observe that the causal structure $\hat{c}_t^{i,s\rightarrow r}$ transitions its focus from considering all dimensions of the agent state to primarily emphasizing the 4th to 10th dimensions of each agent.
-By analyzing the state output of the environment, we determine that each agent's state comprises 18 dimensions.
-Specifically, dimensions 0-4 represent the agent's velocity and position on the x and y axes, dimensions 4-9 capture the distance between the agent and three distinct landmarks on the x and y axes, dimensions 10-13 reflect the distances between the agent and other agents and dimensions 14-17 are related to communication, although not applicable in this experiment and thus considered as irrelevant.
-Variables 4-9 and 10-13 are intuitively linked to individual rewards, aligning with the convergence direction of MACCA.
-Regarding the causal structure $\hat{c}_t^{i,a\rightarrow r}$, as each agent's actions involve continuous motion without extraneous variables, it converges to relevant states that contribute to individual credits for the team reward.
-The experimental results demonstrate that MACCA exhibits rapid convergence, facilitating the learning of interpretable causal structures within short time steps.
-Therefore, our findings support the interpretability of the causal structure and its ability to provide a clear understanding of the relationships between variables.
+\textbf{Visualization of Causal Structure.} In Figure~\ref{fig:vis}, we provide visualizations of two significant causal structures within the CN environment of MPE.
+To observe the causal structure learning process more easily, we initialize the $\hat{c}_t^{i,s\rightarrow r}$ as a normalized random number close to 1 and the $\hat{c}_t^{i,a\rightarrow r}$ close to 0.
+Over time, we notice that the causal structure $\hat{c}_t^{i,s\rightarrow r}$ shifts its focus from considering all dimensions of the agent state to primarily emphasizing the $4^{th}$ to $10^{th}$ dimensions of each agent.
+In this environment, the agent's state comprises 18 dimensions.
+Specifically, dimensions $0^{th}$ to $4^{th}$ us agent's velocity and position, $5^{th}$ to $9^{th}$ capture the distance between the agent and three distinct landmarks, $10^{th}$ to $13^{th}$ reflect the distances between the agent and other agents, and dimensions $14^{th}$ to $17^{th}$ are related to communication, although not applicable in this experiment and thus considered irrelevant.
+In other words, the dimensions $4^{th}$ to $9^{th}$ and $10^{th}$ to $13^{th}$ are intuitively linked to individual rewards, aligning with the convergence direction of MACCA.
+With regard to the causal structure $\hat{c}_t^{i,a\rightarrow r}$, as each agent's actions involve continuous motion without extraneous variables, it converges to relevant states that contribute to individual credits for the team reward.
+The results support the interpretability of relationships between variables through the causal structure.

+\textbf{Training paradigms} In MACCA, we train the causal model and policy alternately rather than train the causal model at the beginning.
+The benefit of alternated training is that the reward model is less accurate at the early stage of training, which encourages agents to extract diverse behaviours that go beyond the dataset.
+Similar to \citep{hu2024unsupervised}, they discuss the usefulness of random rewards prior.
+We conducted experiments as detailed in Table \ref{table:TP}.
+Here, the \textbf{TCB} stands for training the causal model at the beginning, and the \textbf{TCPA} is training the causal model and policy alternately.
+The causal model is initially trained with the same training time steps as the alternating setting, which is 10 million steps.
+According to the result, for both paradigms, the reward model loss converged to comparable levels, and TCPA showed a clear improvement in the win rate.